Silversgit/argenestel/_posts/2020-09-12-Willow-Writeup.md

 You've got my password now -- go find your flag!
 ```

-So we need to find flag</br>
+So we need to find flag<br />
-I stuck a bit and ended up looking for writeup</br>
+I stuck a bit and ended up looking for writeup<br />
-so we got user.jpg and we can use steghide to extract root flag.</br>
+so we got user.jpg and we can use steghide to extract root flag.<br />
 The hint was we already got flag and now we have root password.

 ```bash